OlivierSohn/hamazed/README.md

 This leads to flicker.
 We should synchronize more to avoid flushing at very close intervals (I think this is what produces the flicker).

+If we implement a delay in game loop, we should measure time between last flush and now

 Prioritize deadlines : animation deadlines have a low priority over game, user actions, messages.